 - The agency learns that the staff member or resident has been indicted or convicted on a charge related to sexual abuse within the facility

-13. If a third party files a request/grievance on behalf of a client the facility may require as a condition of processing the request that the alleged victim agree to have the request filed on his behalf and may also require the alleged victim to personally pursue any subsequent steps in the administrative remedy process.
+13. If a third party files a request/grievance on behalf of a client the facility may require as a condition of processing the request that the alleged victim agree to have the request filed on his behalf and may also require the alleged victim to pursue any subsequent steps in the administrative remedy process personally.

 14. Clients may be disciplined for filing a grievance in bad faith.